 Even though the company is strong from a financial standpoint, The Prudential Insurance Company of America – which is not a Better Business Bureau accredited company – as received a grade of F from the BBB.

 Life Insurance Coverage Offered Through Prudential

-Prudential offers both term and permanent life insurance policies.
+Prudential offers both term and permanent (and other types) life insurance policies.
 Many of these policies also offer riders so that the policy can essentially “customize” the policy to better fit their individual needs.